-Q2: Diverse Perspectives b
+Q2: The Individual b

-- 4) Features of language use - a) communicate ideas, concepts and opinions related to diverse perspectives such as political or social behaviours and systems - b) Collaborate to share ideas and understand perspectives. - Respond appropriately to audience, purpose and context in spoken and written interactions with consideration of gender, age or dialect. - Evaluate and use processes and strategies to make meaning when viewing, listening and reading. - e) Apply specific grammatical features and functions (see appendix) with a focus on communication, and increasing accuracy, complexity and fluency. - 5) Reflection - Self-reflect on learning processes recognising cognitive, cultural, personal and linguistic elements of language acquisition. - 6) Engaging with texts in relation to diverse perspectives-sequel.
+- 4. Features of language use - a) Ideas about the individual's experience - b) Sharing ideas and understanding perspectives - c) Audience, purpose and context in spoken and written interactions - d) Processes and strategies in viewing, listening and reading - e) Grammatical features and functions for communication, accuracy, complexity and fluency. - 5.
+Reflection - Self-reflect on learning processes recognising cognitive, cultural, personal and linguistic elements of language acquisition. - 6.
+Engaging with texts in relation to identity sequel.